Learning from Neighbors about a Changing State

 \paragraph{Step 4: Weights in two steps of updating are well-behaved}

-The fourth step establishes that the statement made in Step 2 remains true when we replace $t'$ by $t+2$.
-By the same sort of reasoning as in Step 2, an additional step of updating cannot create too much further idiosyncratic variation in weights.
-Proving this requires analyzing the covariance matrices of various social signals (i.e., the $A_{t+1}$ that the updating induces), which is why we needed to do Step 3 first.
+Here we establish that the statement made in Step 2 remains true when we replace $t+1$ by $t+2$.
+By the same sort of reasoning as in Step 2, an additional period of updating cannot create too much further idiosyncratic variation in weights.
+Proving this requires analyzing the covariance matrices of various social signals (i.e., the $\bm{A}_{t+1}$ that the updating induces), which is why we needed to do Step 3 first.

-\paragraph{Step 5: Lemma \ref{lem:1}: $\widetilde{\Phi}^{2}(\mathcal{\mathcal{W}}_{\frac{\beta}{n},\frac{1}{n}})\subset\mathcal{\mathcal{W}}_{\frac{\beta}{n},\frac{1}{n}}$}
+\paragraph{Step 5: Lemma \ref{lem:1}: $\widetilde{\Phi}^{2}\left(\mathcal{\mathcal{W}}_{\frac{\beta}{n},\frac{1}{n}}\right)\subset\mathcal{\mathcal{W}}_{\frac{\beta}{n},\frac{1}{n}}$}

 Now we use our understanding of weights from the previous steps, along with additional structure, to show the key remaining fact.
 What we have established so far about weights allows us to control the weight that a given agent's estimate at time $t+2$ places on the social signal of another agent at time $t$.
 This is Step 5(a).
-In the second part, Step 5(b), we use that to control the covariances in $A_{t+2}$.
+In the second part, Step 5(b), we use that to control the covariances in $\bm{A}_{t+2}$.
 It is important in this part of the proof that different agents have very similar ``second-order neighborhoods'': the paths of length 2 beginning from an agent are very similar, in terms of their counts and what types of agents they go through.
-We carefully separate the variation (across agents) in covariances in $A_{t}$ into three pieces and use our control of second-order neighborhoods to bound this variation such that $A_{t+2}\in\mathcal{\mathcal{W}}_{\frac{\beta}{n},\frac{1}{n}}$.
+We use our control of second-order neighborhoods, as well as the assumptions on variation across entries of $\bm{A}_{t}$ to bound this variation well enough to conclude that $\bm{A}_{t+2}\in\mathcal{\mathcal{W}}_{\frac{\beta}{n},\frac{1}{n}}$.